VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/InputDeleteFcmTokenType.md

 # InputDeleteFcmTokenType ==~object~==

-The `InputDeleteFcmTokenType` defines the structure for deleting a Firebase Cloud Messaging (FCM) token from the system.
+This type defines the structure for deleting a Firebase Cloud Messaging (FCM) token from the system.

 ## Fields